GDATASoftwareAG/nextcloud-gdata-antivirus/README.md

 php occ config:app:set gdatavaas scanOnlyThis <string>
 # Comma-separated list of files/folders that should **not** be scanned.
 Default: Empty string (no files excluded)
 php occ config:app:set gdatavaas doNotScanThis <string>
-# Number of files that should be processed per job (/5 min).
-Default: 50
-php occ config:app:set gdatavaas scanQueueLength <integer>
 # Email address to send notifications to, when infected files are uploaded.
 Default: None
 php occ config:app:set gdatavaas notifyMail <email>
 # Whether to send email notifications on upload, when files are infected.
 Default: false